 “Many continue to claim that there’s no such thing as election fraud.
 We’ve always known that such a claim is false and misleading, and today we have additional hard evidence,” Texas Attorney General Ken Paxton said in a press release Wednesday.

-Paxton’s comments follow the arrest of Rachel Rodriguez for election fraud, illegal voting, unlawfully assisting people voting by mail, and unlawfully possessing an official ballot.
+Paxton’s comments follow the arrest of Raquel Rodriguez for election fraud, illegal voting, unlawfully assisting people voting by mail, and unlawfully possessing an official ballot.

 The Texas AG’s office says Rodriguez was exposed in a Project Veritas video last fall while she engaged in vote harvesting leading up to the 2020 election.

 After reviewing the unedited, raw footage an arrest was made.

 “I am fiercely committed to ensuring the voting process is secure and fair throughout the state, and my office is prepared to assist any Texas county in combating this insidious, un-American form of fraud,” AG Paxton says.